-The most difficult to see is the nymph in its first stage of growth.
+A nymph, the first stage of growth, is the most difficult to spot.
 This is the stage in which they first hatch and emerge from the egg.
-This tiny nymph is difficult to see unless it has been fed and full of blood, making it bright red in color.
-It is also easier to see when moving about.
+These tiny bed bugs are difficult to see unless they have been fed and are full of blood, making them bright red in color.

-Bed bugs do not just show up—they have been brought into your home.
-Bed bugs are hitchhikers that “catch a ride” to your house from various sources.
-This can include used furniture brought into the home, luggage from a recent trip or your clothing.
+Bed bugs do not just show up—they are brought into your home.
+Bed bugs are hitchhikers that catch a ride to your house from various sources.
+This can include used furniture brought into the home, luggage from a recent trip, or your clothing.

 Bed Bug Prevention

-The risk of infestation increases anytime one is exposed to other humans through public transportation or motels.
+The risk of an infestation increases any time one is exposed to other humans through public transportation or motels.
 It should also be noted that bed bugs can be found anywhere from budget motels to the best of 5 star rated establishments.

-- Thoroughly inspect your room for signs of bed bugs prior to moving into the room.
-Look closely at the mattress and bed clothing, behind headboard and inside drawers.
+- Inspect your room thoroughly for signs of bed bugs prior to moving into the room.
+Look closely at the mattress and bed clothing, behind the headboard and inside drawers.

 - Store your suitcases and bags off the floor.
 Use the suitcase stands.

-- Place soiled clothing in plastic bags and laundry immediately upon arriving home.
+- Place soiled clothing in plastic bags, and launder immediately upon arriving home.

-- Vacuum the inside and outside of your suitcase prior to storing it in closet.
+- Vacuum the inside and outside of your suitcase prior to storing it in the closet.

-- Any used furniture or used clothing should be carefully inspected and then washed and sanitized prior to moving it into the house.
+- Inspect, then wash and sanitize any used furniture or used clothing prior to moving it into the house.